asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 * Its private methods
 * Its attributes

-3. Given all of this information the developer should be able to describe what the class' responsibilities are, what it is doing, and possibly why it is doing it.
+3. After the ten minutes each developer should be able to describe what the class' responsibilities are, what it is doing, and possibly why it is doing it.
 They should diagram the class and its dependencies on a white board while describing it to the rest of the group.
+The team should have some experience with UML diagramming.
+Now, thorough and perfect UML diagramming is not the goal, but understanding enough to be able to convey design information to the other developers on the team is required.
+This will yield long-term benefits as the team gets more comfortable diagramming and discussing software design.

 4. Rotate through each member of the group until everyone gets a chance to present.